JessicaGalhardi/TP2_FundamentosAspNet_JessicaGalhardi/README.md

 This project was developed as part of a learning exercise to practice building a basic RESTful API using ASP.NET Core and Entity Framework.

+## Why I built this

+This project was developed as part of my journey learning backend development with ASP.NET Core.

+My goal was to understand how APIs, Entity Framework and database persistence work together while applying clean coding practices and automated testing concepts from my QA background.

 ---

 ## 🚀 Technologies